 Which are the SharePoint performance metrics to look for?

 If George Orwell were a SharePoint admin, he’d probably say: “All performance metrics are equally important, but some are more important than others.”
-Guided by that thought, the following performance metrics are brought to your attention, as they are likely to point out the most common SharePoint performance issues.
+Guided by that thought, the following SharePoint performance counters are brought to your attention, as they are likely to point out the most common SharePoint performance issues.

 |Performance metric||Warning||Metric Description|